timeester3648/MultiEngine-UTL/docs/module_parallel.md

 //
 // Note 3: Speedup over 4x can happens on small matrices (like here)
 //         due to utilization of muliple cache lines in a distributed case.
+//         In case of reductions it is cause by SIMD unrolling, a version
+//         with no unrolling performs similarly to OpenMP.
 ```